christianparpart/quicksort/README.md

-# QuickSort implementation and tiny test program.
+# Sorting algorithm implementations and a tiny test program.

-This is a little C++17 QuickSort implementation that also returns some algorithm stats.
+These are some little C++17 sorting algorithm implementations that also returns some algorithm stats.

+Main purpose is pure practice.